 Progress continued steadily and deliberately throughout the 1970's until the instant appeal of the home computer in the early 1980's began to undermine sales.
 This phase soon passed however and by the time Scalextric reached its 30th birthday in 1987 the variety and quality of the models was surpassed.

-What's your Minimodels worth?
+What's your Minimodels worth in 2021?
 Here are some recently sold items.